patrickballantyne/patrickballantyne.github.io/README.md

    The **code** for this section can be found at: *include hyperlink*

-   An example of the agents 'eating' the environment can be seen at: *include hyperlink*
+   An example of the agents 'eating' the environment can be seen at: [Figure4](Figure4.png)

    At this stage the model is really starting to take shape, however, other methods can be included, and an animation of the agents' methods would really help visualise the model better